Buying a domain name might not be a top priority when you are starting out.

 Another popular type of domain extension are industry specific extensions which tell people exactly what you do.

-For example, if you are photographer you might want to use a .photography domain.
-If you sell bikes then a .bike domain might be the one for you.
+For example, if you are photographer you might want to buy a domain with a .photography suffix.
+If you sell bikes then you could buy domains that are .bike based.

 Again, this is purely down to personal preference.